Can You Add Parking Sensors to a Car That Doesn’t Have Them?

 What are parking sensors?

-Parking sensors are small sensors installed into the front and rear bumpers of a car that emits ultrasonic waves and then receives them back from an object nearby.
+Parking sensors are small sensors installed into the front and rear bumpers of a car that emits ultrasonic waves and then receive them back from an object nearby.
 These sonar waves are then transmitted to a display in the car’s interior to let the driver know how close or far the car is from a nearby object.

 You can choose between an audible or visual parking sensor system